kjerk/blankplusplus-chrome/README.md

 ---

 ### 📲 Installation
+* Install directly in the [Chrome Web Store](https://chromewebstore.google.com/detail/blankplusplus/bnfphonlipmepcghdcjknmjcdhhgjbmh)
- You can download the latest release on the [Releases Page](https://github.com/kjerk/blankplusplus-chrome/releases), or can simply go to the Chrome Store to install Blank++.
+* Or you can download the latest release on the [Releases Page](https://github.com/kjerk/blankplusplus-chrome/releases), and follow from step 2 of the manual install instructions.

 ### 📲 Manual Installation
 1. Clone the repository: